 In The Thing From Another World, the setting is changed from Antarctica to Alaska.
 We are introduced to a United States Air Force crew stationed near Anchorage who are sent to the North Pole to aid a group of scientists that have come across what seems like a plane or meteor crash.
 The military men and research team reach the site and discover the spaceship and specimen frozen in the ice (in one of the film’s best scenes, the group disperses around the outer rim of the flying saucer so as to calculate its width, only to find that it is immense).
 The frozen casket is brought back to camp and the alien (James Arness) escapes from its confinement.
 But the main difference from the original plot is that the being does not imitate others: It actually is plant-like, a vegetable that needs human blood to reproduce.
 In thus departing from Campbell’s original concept of a creature that becomes other people, Nyby leaves us with just a plain old monster intent on killing the team one by one.
 It’s fun and suspenseful – you won’t soon forget the site of “the thing” as it storms into a room and is set on fire – yet for those familiar with the novella, it may seem like a bit of a copout.

-Carpenter’s 1982 version is keenly aware of its predecessor, yet at the same time probes into Campbell’s story deeper.
+Carpenter’s The Thing is keenly aware of its predecessor, yet at the same time probes into Campbell’s story deeper.
 Of particular interest to film enthusiasts is the fact that Carpenter has often cited Hawks as one of his major influences, to the extent that he remade Rio Bravo (1956) as Assault on Precinct 13 in 1976.
 He has also consistently included Hawksian references in other films, such as having The Thing from Another World play on TV in a scene from 1978’s Halloween.
 So you could say remaking the 1951 movie was right up his alley.

 The Thing opens with a shot of a spaceship careening towards Earth before the movie’s title appears on screen (the graphic is exactly the same as in the original, words ripping through the screen in incandescent fury).
 Carpenter keeps true to the Antarctica angle from Campbell’s story, but adds a rather intriguing prelude: A helicopter piloted by two Norwegians chases a Siberian Husky as it runs across the snow.
 The men are trying to kill the canine… but why?
 As the dog finds solace in the American research facility, the eventual surprise that the dog is in fact one of the incarnations of the monster is both shocking and unexpected.